BobsProgrammingAcademy/crypto-dashboard-bootstrap-sass-vanilla-js/README.md

 1. [Node.js](https://nodejs.org/en/)
 2. [Visual Studio Code](https://code.visualstudio.com/download) with two extensions installed: **Live Server** and **Live Sass Compiler**.
 * [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) allows us to launch a local development server that enables a live reload of our project.
-* [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=glenn2223.live-sass) allows us to compile Sass files to CSS files in real time.
+* [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=glenn2223.live-sass) allows us to compile Sass files to CSS files in real-time.
 It will watch a Sass file for changes, and then it will automatically compile that Sass file into a CSS file whenever a change is made and saved.

 ### Installation